gignupg/Detect-File-Encoding-And-Language/README.md

 ## Known Issues

 - Unable to detect Shift-JIS encoded Japanese text files when using Node.js.
 Solutions are welcome!
-- Unable to detect UTF-16-LE encoded files when using Node.js.
-Solutions are welcome!

 ## License